fhsinchy/the-docker-handbook/image-manipulation-basics.md

 # latest: digest: sha256:ffe93440256c9edb2ed67bf3bba3c204fec3a46a36ac53358899ce1a9eee497a size: 1788
 ```

 Depending on the image size, the upload may take some time.
-Once it's done you should able to find the image in your hub profile page.
+Once it's done you should be able to find the image in your hub profile page.